Khirbet Yajouz

-Khirbet Yajouz (or Khirbet Mudraj) is an archaeological site 11 km northeast of Amman, Jordan.
+Khirbet Yajouz (or Khirbet Mudraj) is an archaeological site in Shafa Badran area, located 11 km northeast of Amman, Jordan.

 An ancient Roman city was built on the site around the 4th century ACE.
 It was superseded by a Byzantine city that lasted until the end of the 7th century ACE.

 Expeditions

 Khirbet Yajouz was first mentioned in 1876 by the explorer Miral.
 He described some of the architectural elements such as columns, crowns, thresholds and stone supports that carried some plant motifs and human forms.
 He pointed to the water system at the site, and mentioned some architectural monuments that indicate the presence of two churches.